solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

 5. Select **Run** from the toolbar menu to execute the SQL command.

 6. Let's flood the system with queries to create operations to monitor.
 To do this, we will run a Azure Synapse Pipeline which triggers queries.
-Select the `Integrate` hub. **Run** the **Lab 08 - Execute Business Analyst Queries** Pipeline, which will run / trigger  `asa.sql.workload02` queries.
+Select the `Integrate` hub. **Run** the **Lab 08 - Execute Business Analyst Queries** Pipeline, which will run / trigger  `asa.sql.workload02` queries. **Please let this pipeline run for 30 seconds to one minute, then cancel it recursively**.

 7. In the query window, replace the script with the following: